noah44846/waskellc/docs/report/main.typ

 The only way to force the evaluation of an expression in Haskell is through pattern matching or through the evaluation of the `main` function (there are other ways but they are not relevant for this project).
 This can lead to more efficient code execution and resource usage, as only the necessary parts of the program are evaluated when needed.
 However, lazy evaluation can also introduce complexities in reasoning about the order of evaluation and performance considerations.

-@lst_lazy_evaluation shows an example of lazy evaluation in Haskell.
+@lst_lazy_evaluation_haskell shows an example of lazy evaluation in Haskell.
 The `repeat` function creates an infinite list of the same value by recursively consing the value to the rest of the list.
 The `take` function takes a number `n` and a list and returns the first `n` elements of the list.
 When we call `take 5 (repeat 1)`, Haskell only evaluates the first 5 elements of the infinite list, demonstrating the power of lazy evaluation.

 #figure(
   code_block[```haskell